propublica/django-collaborative/README.md

 - Customizable fields for tagging, querying, annotating and tracking tips.
 - A "one-click", turnkey deployment option for Google Application Engine.

 _This is very much a work-in-progress and the code is quickly evolving._ Pretty much everything in the codebase should be considered volatile right now and subject to bold changes.
-No deployment options are available, yet (you're stuck with `./manage.py runserver`).

 ## Getting Started (Local Testing/Development)